Bitcoin taxation in developed countries

-In the recent years, there has been a steady increase of the use of virtual currencies (e.g., Ethereum, Peercoin, Dogecoin, Litecoin, and Bitcoin).
-Nowadays, they are widely used not only as payment methods, but also as investment instruments.
+In recent years, there has been a steady increase in the use of virtual currencies (e.g., Ethereum, Peercoin, Dogecoin, Litecoin, and Bitcoin).
+Nowadays, they are widely used not only as payment methods but also as investment instruments.
 Virtual currencies created a legal vacuum that was gradually filled with regulations.

 In this article, we will focus on the taxation of Bitcoin (the most prominent virtual currency).
 It is a substitute of real money and has a value in real money (for example, it can be exchanged to Euro, U.S. dollars, Australian dollars or other virtual currencies).
 Usually, transactions with Bitcoin are conducted anonymously through the Internet.
 Bitcoin is an unregulated virtual currency that is not dependent on any central banks or governmental backing.

 Although Bitcoin has not obtained a legal tender status in most jurisdictions yet, some tax authorities have acknowledged its significance and proposed a specific fiscal treatment for this virtual currency.
 Below, we briefly overview the tax treatment of Bitcoin in the United States, the European Union, Germany, Japan, and Australia.

 The United States

 The U.S. Internal Revenue Service (IRS) treats Bitcoin as property rather than a currency for federal tax purposes.
 Thus, any transactions using Bitcoin will be taxed according to the principles applicable to taxation of property.
 This means that Bitcoin transactions should be reported to the IRS for tax purposes.